tuanvu3113/tuanvu3113/README.md

 I have many years of experiences in web application development.
 Possesses practical knowledge in system design and optimization for high-performance and high security.
 I always try to complete the projects with the highest standard and a strong communicator with the ability to translate design requirements into actionable plans.

 - Programming languages: PHP, Javascript, Node JS
-- Frontend: HTML, CSS, jQuery
+- Frontend: HTML, CSS, jQuery, Tailwind CSS
 - Database & Search Engine: MySQL, PostgreSQL
 - Using Frameworks: Codeigniter, Laravel, Symfony
 - Others: Ajax, JSON, Bootstrap